Brazos (Fuel Ship No. 16)

-As a tanker attached to the Train, Scouting Fleet, Brazos carried fuel oil and stores along the east coast of the United States and in the Caribbean.
-In 1922 she served temporarily with the U.S. Naval Detachment in Turkish Waters and transferred personnel and remains of the war dead from Marseilles to the United States.
-In 1924 she joined Train, Squadron 1, Fleet Base Force, to carry fuel and supplies to support the fleet.
-In 1925 she cruised with the fleet in Hawaii, Somoa, and Australia.
-Except for brief periods in reduced commission for overhaul and repair, the succeeding years sow no variation in the vital duties performed by Brazos.
+Attached to the Train, Scouting Fleet, early in her career Brazos carried fuel oil and freight along the east coast of the United States and in the Caribbean.
+On 17 July 1920, she was reclassified from Fuel Ship No.16 to AO-4.
+In 1922 she served temporarily with the U.S. Naval Detachment in Turkish Waters and transferred men and remains of the war dead from Marseilles, France, home to the United States.
+In 1924 she joined the Train, Squadron 1, Fleet Base Force, to carry fuel and supplies to support the fleet.
+In 1925 she cruised with the fleet to the Territory of Hawaii, Samoa, and Australia.
+Except for brief periods in reduced commission for overhaul and repair, the succeeding years show no variation in Brazos’ vital duties.

-On 29 March 1945 she arrived at Okinawa to furnish logistics support for the invasion fleet, after having made several brief stops in the southwestern Pacific.
-She remained at Okinawa until the middle of October except for a brief period of availability at Leyte, Philippine Islands.
-She then departed for Japan and supported the occupation forces until 9 November 1945.
+On 29 March 1945, she reached Okinawa to furnish logistics support for the invasion fleet, after having made several brief stops in the southwestern Pacific.
+She remained in the Ryūkyūs until the middle of October except for a brief period of availability at Leyte, Philippine Islands.
+She then departed for Japan and supported the occupation forces in those waters until 9 November 1945.